MicrosoftDocs/Viva/Viva/insights/Setup/partitions-in-wpa.md

 ### To create a partition

-Workplace Analytics admins create partitions on the **Settings** page.
+Viva Insights or Workplace Analytics admins create partitions on the **Settings** page.
 This procedure consists of four sub-tasks, which you complete at the indicated step in the following procedure:

 | Sub-task | Step | Notes |
 | -------- | ---- | ----------- |